Skip to content

 • column (str, required) — timestamp column.

 • Failure: Reports the computed lag in minutes.
-Uses ANSI-style DATE_PART (works on DuckDB/Postgres; extend for other engines as needed).
+Uses:

 Cross-Table Reconciliations